ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 "You don't need to translate your experience for us."

-ADHD & Queer and Trans Experiences
+ADHD & Queer and Trans Experiences in LA

 Research is increasingly pointing to significant overlap between ADHD and LGBTQ+ identities, particularly among nonbinary, trans, and queer people.
 If you're queer or trans and recently recognized being an ADHDer, you're not alone.

 There's also the reality that gender-affirming care and ADHD treatment have historically existed in separate silos.
 At Nokdu Therapy, we hold both.
 You don't have to choose which part of yourself to bring into the room.
-And you don't have to worry about a therapist who doesn't fully affirm your identity trying to "treat" your neurodivergence.
+And you don't have to worry about a therapist who doesn't fully affirm your identity or tries to "treat" your neurodivergence.

 Discovering both a queer identity and an ADHD diagnosis in adulthood and needing to grieve and reprocess both simultaneously.